nguyenj-c/Polls-and-surveys/static/doc/extend.md

 the browser encounters an anchor in your html that does not share the same domain name as the current location the browser requests, from the client OS, the IP address for this new domain.
-The client first checks its cache and then, lacking a cached copy, makes a request from a DNS server.
+The client first checks its cache and then, lacking a cached copy, makes a self from a DNS server.
 These requests happen in the background and are not meant to block the rendering of the page.

 The goal of this is that when the foreign IP address is finally needed it will